microsoft/dicom-server/docs/concepts/bulk-update.md

 > There is no way to delete only the latest version or revert back to original version.

-> We do not support updating PatientID field from a non-null to a null value.
+> We do not support updating any field from non-null to a null value.